I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 -Origin: Blood of Chaos

-When the First Gods fashioned the universe from the Primordial Chaos, they neglected to fully purify certain regions of the emerging realities.
-These areas gave way to whirlwinds of hatred and conflict, a raw essence of Chaos still untamed.
+When the First Gods fashioned the universe from the Primordial Chaos, they neglected the purification of certain regions, emerging realities.
+These areas gave way to whirlpools of hatred and conflict that created a raw essence of Chaos still untamed.

-From one of these chaotic pockets, a figure emerged: Ashura, an entity forged in violence and pain.
-He was not born to create, but to fight, an absolute warrior whose raison d'être is to confront injustices and imbalances.
+From one of these chaotic zones a figure was born: Ashura.
+An entity created in violence and pain.
+He was not born to create but to fight, he is an absolute warrior whose role is to face injustices and imbalances.

-Unlike the gods of wisdom or creation, he seeks neither to build nor to destroy, but to prove that only force can transcend limits.
+Unlike the gods of wisdom or creation, Ashura seeks neither to build nor to destroy but to prove that only strength can transcend limits.

 Lucifer, Hajun, Loki: Rebellions against the Order